FAQs Restaurants and bars

-- Official confirmation of vaccination with a Covid-19 vaccine approved by the EMA (this can be used to access hospitality locations from day 22 after the first vaccine dose was administered).
+- Official confirmation of vaccination with a Covid-19 vaccine approved by the EMA.

 5. Contact tracing.
 Which information do guests have to provide?

-- Up to and including the 22 July 2021, contact details of restaurant and hotel guests, visitors to non-public sports and leisure facilities as well as guests attending events with more than 100 persons will be collected.
+- Contact details of restaurant and hotel guests, visitors to non-public sports and leisure facilities as well as guests attending events will be collected.

 - All guests who spend more than 15 minutes in a hospitality location must provide their contact details.